-How does a hydrogen engine work?
+Understanding how a hydrogen engine works

-How does a hydrogen engine work?
+hydrogen engine

 What happens under the bonnet of a hydrogen vehicle?
 Although many people use the term “hydrogen engine”, in reality, hydrogen vehicles use electric engines powered by hydrogen.
 Hydrogen trucks, cars, tractors and so on are indeed electric vehicles or more precisely Fuel Cell Electric Vehicles (FCEV).